MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/index.md

 > [!NOTE]
 > Different stores might have different submission requirements.
 The above list summarizes the [requirements](./publish/publish-extension.md) to publish an extension for Microsoft Edge.

 After you've successfully submitted your extension, your extension undergoes a review process and either passes or fails the certification process.
-Owners are notified of the outcome and given next steps as required.
+Owners aren'tified of the outcome and given next steps as required.
 If you submit an extension update to the store, a new review process is started.

 <!-- ====================================================================== -->